Red-eared slider

-The red-eared slider or red-eared terrapin (Trachemys scripta elegans) is a subspecies of the pond slider (Trachemys scripta), a semiaquatic turtle belonging to the family Emydidae.
-Native to the southern United States and extreme northern Mexico, it is popular as a pet across the world, and is the most invasive turtle.
-It is the most commonly traded turtle in the world.
+The red-eared slider or red-eared terrapin (Trachemys scripta elegans) is a subspecies of the pond slider (Trachemys scripta), a terrapin belonging to the family Emydidae.
+Native to the southern United States and extreme northern Mexico, it is popular as a pet across the world, and is the most invasive chelonian.
+It is the most commonly traded chelonian in the world.